 Quick take

 The R9 V3 is the latest revision of the base Moza built its sim racing reputation on.
-The hardware is broadly the same as the V2 most reviewers have lived with for the last two years: 9 Nm of peak torque, aviation-grade aluminium chassis, the standard Moza QR.
-The V3 changes are firmware and FFB processing rather than a redesign, and the result is a base that does the same job as the launch R9 with a slightly cleaner signal under load and better thermal behaviour on long stints.
+The hardware is mostly the same as the V2 most owners have lived with for the last two years: 9 Nm of peak torque, aviation-grade aluminium chassis, the standard Moza QR.
+The headline change is the sensor jump from 16-bit to 21-bit, paired with the next-generation Force Feedback 4.0 firmware that Moza is rolling out across the entire R-range (R3 up to R21 Ultra) and a new carbon-fibre internal coupling that the brand argues holds consistency under sustained load.
+Heat management has also been retuned, which addresses the long-stint warming complaints that surfaced on the V2 in hot environments.

 Who it is for

 PC sim racers who want a base with a long upgrade ladder above it.
-The thing that has always made the R9 the right call at this price is not the base in isolation, it is the Moza ecosystem.
-Buy the R9 V3, run it for a year, and if you want to step up to the R12 or R16 you do not have to change rims, pedals or software.
-Boosted Media made the same point in their original deep dive: the R9 itself is solid, but the reason to buy it is what comes next.
+The thing that has always made the R9 the right call at this price is not the base in isolation, it is the upgrade catalogue waiting behind it.
+Buy the R9 V3, run it for a year, and if you want to step up to the R12 V2 or R16 V2 you do not have to change rims, pedals or software.
+The R9 itself is solid; the reason to buy it is what comes next, and that has been the same answer since the original R9 shipped in 2022.

 It is not the right base for console racing.
 Moza has shown no sign of chasing a PlayStation or Xbox license, and the R9 V3 is no exception.
 If you race Gran Turismo or Forza, look at the Fanatec ClubSport DD or the GT DD Pro instead.